Job vacancies persisted at the same rate throughout 2025

 Smaller businesses continue leading in vacancy rate declines

-On a yearly basis, businesses with fewer than 20 employees have shown the largest decreases in vacancy rates.
-However, their rates remain much higher compared to businesses with more than 100 employees.
+On a yearly basis, businesses with fewer than 20 employees have shown a small increase in vacancy rates, while mid-size businesses under 100 employees recorded a decline.

 Related Documents